18520065/Addaptive-Honeypot-System/README.md

 ## IDS (in IDS directory)
 > You can run the code in **jupyter notebook, google collab** <br>
+  Data captured by tcpdump and CICFlowmeter to convert pcap to csv <br>
-  Data i collecting using Nmap for scanning attack (nmap_exploit.csv) and HKUST for normal traffic (Normal.csv)
+  Data collecting using Nmap for scanning attack (nmap_exploit.csv) and HKUST for normal traffic (Normal.csv)

 > **Requirement** <br>
   All necessary module in CSE-CIC-IDS-2018.ipynb <br>